emuthianimbithi/OmniServe/README.md

 ## Project Structure

-When you initialize a new project, OminServe creates the following structure:
+When you initialize a new project, OmniServe creates the following structure:

 ```
 myproject/
-├── ominserve.json
+├── omniserve.json
 └── [entry-point file]
 ```

-- `ominserve.json`: Contains project configuration
+- `omniserve.json`: Contains project configuration
 - Entry-point file: The main file for your serverless function (e.g., `main.go` for Go projects)

 ## Development

-To contribute to OminServe, follow these steps:
+To contribute to OmniServe, follow these steps:

 1. Clone the repository
 2. Make your changes